 As the cattle show and sale continued to grow, other events were added to the celebration.
 Carnival rides, food vendors, footraces, and a parade were incorporated.
 The Saturday evening horse pull now caps the week-long event.

-This year marks the 98th Black & White Days celebration!.
-Events begin on May 14 with the cattle show.
-Friday, May 17, will be our 'new' tradition of music and a movie in the park.
+This year marks the 99th Black & White Days celebration!
+Events begin on May 13 with the cattle show.
+Friday, May 16, will be our traditional music and a movie in the park.
 Saturday dawns with the Chuckwagon Breakfast (prepared and served by the city council) and the Cowabunga Race.
 Numerous booths and fun rides open at 10 am in the sports field area just west of the grandstands.
 The parade begins at 5 pm; it starts at 600 South State Street, heads north to Main, then ends in front of Park Elementary.
 At 7 pm the Draft Horse Pull begins.